malakamahdy/malakamahdy/README.md

 ### Hello! 👋

-➮ 👩‍🎓 Second-year Computer Science student at Texas A&M University-Corpus Christi
+➮ 👩‍🎓 Third-year Computer Science student at Texas A&M University-Corpus Christi

 ➮ ⚖️ 🔢 Minoring in Criminal Justice and Mathematics